fennel-ai/client/docs/pages/api-reference/operators.md

 The `dedup` operator has the following parameters:

-1. `by: List[str]` - optional kwarg that specifies the list of fields to use for identifying duplicates.
+1. `by: Optional[List[str]]` - optional kwarg that specifies the list of fields to use for identifying duplicates.
 If not specified, all the columns (except the timestamp column) are used for identifying duplicates.

 ::info